Here is a full list of SRC contact details and service opening times.

 Currently with restrictions we can offer you an online appointment via Zoom or Teams.

 To make an appointment please contact us on the email or phone number below.
 Appointments are for a maximum of half an hour each time – if it takes longer to resolve the issue we can make another appointment with you.
-Please note if you are visiting the McIntyre Building, physical distancing and hygiene measures are in place, and you will be asked to wear a face covering wherever possible.

 Advice Centre Opening Times: